List of Star Wars weapons: Directed-energy weapons

 A unique type of DEW appearing in Star Wars films and other media are sonic weapons.
 Such weapons are commonly used by bounty hunters as a way to incapacitate their prey according to background material.
 It also refers to Geonosians specifically as being well-known within the setting for their sonic weaponry.
 First appearing in Attack of the Clones, Geonosian sonic weapons are described as using oscillators to create powerful sonic blasts which are enveloped in plasma-containment spheres and fired at the enemy.

+Another type of DEW appearing in Star Wars media are ion disruptors.
+These weapons were originally designed for anti-armor and anti-air roles, and were capable short-circuiting electronics and puncturing up to starship hulls.
+Outside of their intended role, they gained infamy for their use on organic beings; one blast from a disruptor was able to disintegrate entire groups on a molecular level, causing them to die a slow, agonizing, and excruciatingly gruesome death.
+Their most notorious usage was during the Siege of Lasan, where the Empire used the T-7 disruptor rifle against the Lasat people; their usage would later be described as genocide for nearly exterminating the species, and they were subsequently banned by the Imperial Senate.
+The T-7 had a negative psychological effect on the survivors; the mere sight of one of the rifles was enough for a Lasat to recoil in shock.
+Despite this, disruptors would find popularity in the criminal underworld and among bounty hunters such as Din Djarin, who used a disruptor sniper rifle model known as the Amban phase-pulse blaster.